GregorBiswanger/AspCoreMyBroker/README.md

 ## To-do´s
 You need the same default behavior of the MyBroker Web App:
+- Layout page
-- Two pages with routing
+- Two pages with navigation
 - Logic to add a new stock
 - Load stock data from Web-Service (see below)
 - Show stock data on dashboard